 Continuous efforts are made throughout the year to recognize employees who make an extra effort to contribute to the success of the district.
-Employees are recognized at board meetings, and on the district webpage.
+Employees are recognized at board meetings, in the district social media, and through special events and activities.
+Recognition and appreciation activities also are include on the district webpage.